certara/pyDarwin/docs/Options.rst

 * | **num_parallel** - *positive int*: Number of models to execute in parallel, i.e., how many threads to create to handle model runs.
   | If the models are run locally, then it's the maximum number of models running at the same time and should not exceed number of cores (logical/virtual processors).
-  | For grid runs, it's the number of models to send to the queue and read from results at any given time, execution itself is performed by grid nodes,
+  | For grid runs, it's the number of models to send to the queue and read from results at any given time.
+Execution itself is performed by grid nodes,
     so actual throughput is managed by the grid engine.
 In this case, 4 threads are enough.
   | *Default*: 4